Tatmadaw: Burmese monarchy

 The Royal Armed Forces was the armed forces of the Burmese monarchy from the 9th to 19th centuries.
 It refers to the military forces of the Pagan dynasty, the Ava Kingdom, the Toungoo dynasty and the Konbaung dynasty in chronological order.
 The army was one of the major armed forces of Southeast Asia until it was defeated by the British over a six-decade span in the 19th century.

-The army was organised into a small standing army of a few thousands, which defended the capital and the palace, and a much larger conscription-based wartime army.
+The army was organised into a small standing army of a few thousand, which defended the capital and the palace, and a much larger conscription-based wartime army.
 Conscription was based on the ahmudan system, which required local chiefs to supply their predetermined quota of men from their jurisdiction on the basis of population in times of war.
 The wartime army also consisted of elephantry, cavalry, artillery and naval units.

 Firearms, first introduced from China in the late 14th century, became integrated into strategy only gradually over many centuries.
 The first special musket and artillery units, equipped with Portuguese matchlocks and cannon, were formed in the 16th century.
 Outside the special firearm units, there was no formal training program for the regular conscripts, who were expected to have a basic knowledge of self-defence, and how to operate the musket on their own.
-As the technological gap between European powers widened in the 18th century, the army was dependent on Europeans' willingness to sell more sophisticated weaponry.
+As the technological gap between Asia and European powers widened in the 18th century, the army was dependent on Europeans' willingness to sell more sophisticated weaponry.

 While the army had held its own against the armies of the kingdom's neighbours, its performance against more technologically advanced European armies deteriorated over time.
 While it defeated the Portuguese and French intrusions in the 17th and 18th centuries respectively, the army proved unable to match the military strength of the British Empire in the 19th century, losing the First, Second and Third Anglo-Burmese Wars.
 On 1 January 1886, the Royal Burmese Army was formally disbanded by the British government.